IQAIcom/mcp-atp/README.md

    2. **Install dependencies:**

       ```bash
-      npm install
+      pnpm install
       ```

    3. **Build the server:**
       This compiles the TypeScript code to JavaScript in the `dist` directory.

       ```bash
-      npm run build
+      pnpm run build
       ```

-      The `prepare` script also runs `npm run build`, so dependencies are built upon installation if you clone and run `npm install`.
+      The `prepare` script also runs `pnpm run build`, so dependencies are built upon installation if you clone and run `pnpm install`.

 ## Configuration (Environment Variables)